adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 set ADYEN_HMAC_KEY=yourAdyenHmacKey
 ```

-3. To allow the Adyen Drop-In and Components to load, add `https://*.localhost:5001` as allowed origin by going to your `yourAdyenMerchantAccount` in the ca-environment: `Developers` → `API credentials` → Find your `ws_user` where you've created `yourAdyenApiKey` → `Client settings` → `Add Allowed origins`.
+3. To allow the Adyen Drop-In and Components to load, add `https://*.localhost:5001` as allowed origin by going to your MerchantAccount in the ca-environment: `Developers` → `API credentials` → Find your `ws_user` → `Client settings` → `Add Allowed origins`.

 Your endpoint that will consume the incoming webhook must be publicly accessible.
 We will setup the webhooks next by exposing your local endpoint, followed by configuring the webhook in your ca-environment.

 4. To expose your endpoint locally, we have highlighted two options here.
-Pick a, b or consider exposing your endpoint on your own developer server.
-4a) Expose your localhost with Visual Studio using [dev tunnels](https://devblogs.microsoft.com/visualstudio/public-preview-of-dev-tunnels-in-visual-studio-for-asp-net-core-projects/).
+* Expose your localhost with Visual Studio using [dev tunnels](https://devblogs.microsoft.com/visualstudio/public-preview-of-dev-tunnels-in-visual-studio-for-asp-net-core-projects/) - Add `https://*.devtunnels.ms` to your allowed origins.
 If you use Visual Studio 17.4 or higher [dev tunnels](dev-tunnels), the webhook URL will be the generated URL (i.e. `https://xd1r2txt-5001.euw.devtunnels.ms`) when you start the application.
 We have created a launchSetting profile `adyen_dotnet_checkout_example_port_tunneling` that should do this for you automatically on startup.

-Finally, similar to [Step 3](3.-To-allow-the-Adyen), add `https://*.devtunnels.ms` as your allowed origin.

-4b) Expose your localhost with tunneling software (i.e. ngrok).
+* Expose your localhost with tunneling software (i.e. ngrok) - Add `https://*.ngrok.io` to your allowed origins.
 If you use a tunneling service like [ngrok](ngrok), the webhook URL will be the generated URL (i.e. `https://c991-80-113-16-28.ngrok.io/api/webhooks/notifications/`).

 ```bash